callMeBro/callMeBro/README.md

-- 👋 Hi, I’m @callMeBro
+👋 Hi, I’m @callMeBro/Dex

-- 👀 I’m interested in web development
+👀 I’m interested in web development.

-- 🌱 I’m currently learning express, json and mongodb
+🌱 I’m currently learning Python, SQL, Django, Express, JSON, and MongoDB.

-- 💞️ I’m looking to collaborate on any of my project posted or ideas you might have
+💞️ I’m looking to collaborate on any of my posted projects or ideas you might have.

-- 📫 How to reach me?
+📫 How to reach me? []

 <!---
 callMeBro/callMeBro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.